Copper in architecture: Finishes

-Copper and its alloys can be 'finished' to embark a particular look, feel, and/or color.
+Copper and its alloys can be 'finished' to achieve a particular look, feel, and/or color.
 Finishes include mechanical surface treatments, chemical coloring, and coatings.
 These are described here.

 Mechanical surface treatments.
 Several types of mechanical surface treatments exist.
 Mill finishes are derived by normal production processes, such as rolling, extrusion, or casting.
 "Buffeted" finishes impart bright mirror-like appearances after grinding, polishing, and buffing.
 "Directional textured" finishes provide a smooth, velvety satin sheen in a continuous pattern of fine nearly parallel scratches.
 "Non-directional textured matte" finishes achieve a rough texture, primarily on castings, as spray sand or metal shot are applied under high pressure.
 And "patterned" finishes, made by pressing a copper alloy sheet between two rolls, produce a textured and embossed look.

 Chemically induced patina.
 Architects sometimes request a particular patina color at installation.
 Factory-applied chemically induced pre-patination systems can produce a wide range of colored finishes similar to natural patination.
 Pre-patinated copper is particularly useful in repairs when there is need to provide close color matches to old copper roofs.
 Pre-patination is also considered in some modern building materials, such as vertical cladding, soffits, and gutters where patination is desired but would not ordinarily occur.

 Chemical coloring of metals is an art involving craftsmanship and experience.
 Coloring techniques depend upon time, temperature, surface preparation, humidity and other variables.
 Pre-patinated copper sheets are produced by fabricators under controlled environments using patented chemical processes.
 Green patina finishes are primarily developed using acid chloride or acid sulfate.
 Treatments with ammonium chloride (sal ammoniac), cuprous chloride/hydrochloric acid, and ammonium sulfate are somewhat successful.
 Statuary finishes can be produced in light, medium, and dark brown, depending on the concentration and number of coloring applications.
 One advantage is that the treatment disguises surface markings on bright mill finish copper and can advance the natural patination process.

 Because of the number of variables involved, chemically induced patinas are prone to problems such as a lack of adhesion, excessive staining of adjacent materials, and inability to achieve reasonable color uniformity over large surface areas.
 Chemical patination applied in the field is not recommended due to variations in temperature, humidity, and chemical requirements.
 Warranties are prudent when purchasing pre-patinated copper for architectural projects.